numsol/HybGe-Flow3D/README.md

 HybGe-Flow3D Copyright (C) Numerical Solutions, Inc.

-This problem is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is free software; you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 This software is distributed AS IS and
 WITHOUT ANY WARRANTY.